bbockelm/syracuse-osg-container/README.md

-# syracuse-osg-container
+# OSG Pilot Container

 A Docker container build emulating a Syracuse worker node for the OSG VO

-This container is meant to be used as a way to start a whole node pilot container on a Syracuse node.
-It works out of the box but two enviroment variables need to be set up:

-1. X509_USER_PROXY a location inside the container where an OSG Flock proxy container is set, for example ('tmp/x509_user_proxy/).
-This proxy needs to have this DN: `/DC=org/DC=incommon/C=US/ST=WI/L=Madison/O=University of Wisconsin-Madison/OU=OCIS/CN=flock.opensciencegrid.org`
-1. OSG_SQUID_LOCATION the http address of the squid location at syracuse.
-For example (http://its-condor-squid1.syr.edu)

-So this could be run as
+This container embeds an OSG pilot and, if provided with valid credentials, connects to the OSG flock pool.

+In order to successfully start payload jobs, two things need to be done:

+1. Configure authentication.
+Either set the `X509_USER_PROXY` environment variable inside the container (using flags to `docker run`) to a volume-mounted grid proxy or bind-mount an authorized host certificate and key into `/etc/grid-security/certificates/host{cert,key}.pem`.
+2. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address to a valid Squid location.

+Example invocation utilizing a grid proxy:

 ```
 docker run -ti --rm --user osg \
  -v /path/to/x509:/tmp/x509_user_proxy \